Hattoriheizou/Azusa/IOServer_proto/readme.txt

-Using the I/O redirecting capability of .Net Processes, inter-process communication can be achieved with great simplicity in implementation.
+Using the I/O redirecting capability of .Net Processes, inter-process communication can be achieved with great implementational simplicity.

 The communication mode is described by a master/slave model where AZUSA is the master and all other external processes are slaves.